Passwords can no longer be considered the only reliable factor for authentication. Consider this:

-ADSelfService Plus uses advanced authentication techniques to enforce two-factor authentication for Active Directory during:
+ADSelfService Plus uses advanced authentication techniques to enforce Active Directory 2FA during:

-Two-factor authentication solution (2FA) for Active Directory user accounts provides added security to users who log on to ADSelfService Plus.
-Each time users log on, they need to enter the Active Directory domain credentials, which is followed by a verification process.
-The secondary authentication happens via codes sent through SMS or email, biometrics fingerprint, Duo Security, or RSA SecurID.
+AD 2FA for user accounts provides added security to your IT environment.
+Each time users log on, they need to enter the AD domain credentials, which is followed by a verification process.
+The secondary authentication happens via YubiKey, smart card, biometric, RSA SecurID, or other factors.
 This ensures that there is no threat to user information, even if someone manages to discover their password.

 When this authentication method is enabled, users are required to verify their identity by answering the questions they previously responded to.